itzmeanjan/subtle/README.md

 }
 ```

 But you understand why it's not something we want to do in cryptographic context.
-We're exactly deciding when to break out of the loop ( i.e. which code path to take or which instructions to execute next ) based on contents of byte arrays $a$ and $b$.
+We're exactly deciding when to break out of the loop ( i.e. which code path to take or which instructions to execute next ) based on content of byte arrays $a$ and $b$.

 Let's make it better